sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/appayyadIxitaH/kuvalayAnanda-karikAH.md

  Ex.
 O Lady!
 The pearl of the nose-ornament becomes a *padmarāga* ruby by coming in contact with the luster of thy (red) lower lip.

- Here, the colour of the lady's lower lip, being superior, makes the white pearl of her nose ornament appear like a [padmarāga ruby.\*](# " The pearl has been eclipsed by the lady's lip.")
+ Here, the colour of the lady's lower lip, being superior, makes the white pearl of her nose ornament appear like a padmarāga ruby.\*[^4]

+[^4]: " The pearl has been eclipsed by the lady's lip."

 LXXVI\. **पूर्वरूपम्—**The Original.